Authorization Policy

 Each key can have a policy that defines its authorization rules.

-• If a policy is left empty (null), the key will not use SKA.
+- If a policy is left set to null during creation, the key will not use SKA.

-• Note that keys not configured with SKAs initially (null policy) cannot be modified later to use SKA.
+- Keys not configured with SKA during creation cannot be modified later to use SKA.

-• If you plan to use SKA Keys later in your project, you can start with an empty policy (always fulfillable) and update it later with a full SKA policy.
+- If you plan to use SKA Keys later in your project, start with an empty (but non-null) policy.
+This policy is always fulfillable.
+Modify it later to a full SKA policy.

 Rules